Maha Shivaratri 2026: Date & Celebrations in Nepal

 History of Maha Shivaratri

-Maha Shivaratri has been celebrated in Nepal for thousands of years, rooted in the ancient traditions of Hindu civilization.
-According to Hindu mythology, this auspicious night marks the occasion when Lord Shiva performed the Tandava Nritya-a cosmic dance that symbolizes the cycles of creation, preservation, and destruction.
-This dance represents the eternal rhythm of the universe, which reinforces the essence of divine power and transformation.
+For centuries, Maha Shivaratri has been observed in Nepal being the home to ancient civilization of Hindus.
+According to Hindu Mythology, this divine night celebrates the event when Lord Shiva performed the Tandava Nritya- a cosmic dance that affects the five elements, symbolizing creation, preservation, and heavenly destruction.
+This dance signifies the image of the universe eternal dance which reinforces the nature of divine might and transfiguration.

-For generations, Maha Shivaratri has been integral to Nepal's cultural and spiritual heritage.
-Thus, this day is especial in Kathmandu, most particularly around Pashupatinath Temple-one of the most sacred shrines dedicated to Lord Shiva.
-Thousands come together at this renowned temple every year in order to worship with holy rituals, conduct special prayers, and seek blessings from above.
+Maha Shivaratri has been part of Nepal's cultural and spiritual heritage for generations.
+So, this day is especial in Kathmandu, especially in the surrounding area of Pashupatinath Temple, one of the most sacred shrines of Lord Shiva.
+Every year, thousands gather at this famous temple for holy processions, special prayers, and divine blessings from above

 Maha Shivaratri as a Celebration of Unity